Waning Crescent on

 Moon before descending node

-11 days after ascending node on 15 January 2036 at 16:39 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 29 January 2036 at 22:45 in ♒ Aquarius.
+11 days after ascending node on 15 January 2036 at 16:39 in ♌ Leo the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 29 January 2036 at 22:45 in ♒ Aquarius.

 Moon after southern standstill

-1 day since the previous standstill on 25 January 2036 at 21:59 in ♑ Capricorn when the Moon has reached South declination of ∠-19.277°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠19.249° at the point of next northern standstill on 8 February 2036 at 23:26 in ♋ Cancer.
+1 day since the last southern standstill on 25 January 2036 at 21:59 in ♑ Capricorn when the Moon has reached South declination of ∠-19.277° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠19.249° at the point of next northern standstill on 8 February 2036 at 23:26 in ♋ Cancer.

 Syzygy in 1 day